mongodb/mongodb-atlas-kubernetes/README.md

 kubectl get atlasdatabaseusers my-database-user -o=jsonpath='{.status.conditions[?(@.type=="Ready")].status}' True
 ```
-### Step 4.
+### Step 3.
 Connect your application to the Atlas Cluster

 The Atlas Operator will create a Kubernetes Secret with the information necessary to connect to the Atlas Cluster created
 in the previous step.
-It can be used by your application in the same Kubernetes Cluster to connect to
+An application in the same Kubernetes Cluster can mount and use the Secret:
-**1.** Create an `AtlasDatabaseUser` Resource

-### Step 3.
-Inspect Atlas Cluster Status
-You can use the following command to check the status of the Atlas Cluster Resource
 ```
-kubectl get atlasclusters -o yaml
+...
+containers:
+      - name: test-app
+        env:
+         - name: "CONNECTION_STRING"
+           valueFrom:
+             secretKeyRef:
+               name: test-atlas-operator-project-test-cluster-theuser
+               key: connectionString.standardSrv

 ```